-2. The board chair, upon recommendation of the advisory committee, shall issue a document renewing the provisional license for a term of two years.
+- 2. The board chair, upon recommendation of the advisory committee, shall issue a document renewing the provisional license for a term of two years.
 The provisional license of any licensee who fails to have his/her provisional license renewed every two years during the month of October shall lapse.
 An individual with a lapsed license may not practice mental health counseling, identify his/herself as a provisional licensed marriage and family therapist or accrue any supervised experience hours.
 A lapsed provisional license may be renewed within a period of 90 days or postmarked by January 31 upon payment of all fees and arrears and presentation of all required documentation.
 After 90 days, the licensee will forfeit all supervised experience hours accrued during that renewal period and must reapply for provisional licensure under current requirements and submit recent continuing education hours (CEHs) as part of reapplication.
-Out of state PLMFT applicants will need to complete any additional psychopathology coursework as required pursuant to §3309.B.

-3. The provisional licensee must apply and be approved for licensure within six years from date of approval as a provisional licensed marriage and family therapist.
-After six years, the licensee will forfeit all supervised experience hours accrued and must reapply for provisional licensure under current requirements and submit recent continuing education hours (CEHs) as part of reapplication.

-E. Continuing Education Requirements for Provisional Licensed Marriage and Family Therapists

-1. A provisional licensee must accrue 20 clock hours of continuing education by every renewal period every two years.
-Of the 20 clock hours of continuing education, one and a half clock hours must be accrued in ethics specific to marriage and family therapy, one and a half clock hours must be accrued in social and cultural foundations, and one and a half clock hours must be accrued in diagnosis (assessment, diagnosis, and treatment under the Diagnostic and Statistical Manual of Mental Disorders as published by the American Psychiatric Association.
-The required training in diagnosis, assessment, and treatment under the most recent Diagnostic and Statistical Manual of Mental Disorders may be specific to a particular condition and/or may be general training in diagnosis, assessment, and treatment.
-A generic ethics course is not acceptable.

-a.
-One continuing education hour (CEH) is equivalent to one clock hour.

-b.
-Accrual of continuing education begins after the date the license was issued for initial licensure and only during the renewal period for renewal applicants.
-The renewal period is November 1 to October 31.
+Out of state PLMFT applicants will need to complete any additional psychopathology coursework as required pursuant to §3309.B. - 3.
+The provisional licensee must apply and be approved for licensure within six years from date of approval as a provisional licensed marriage and family therapist.
+After six years, the licensee will forfeit all supervised experience hours accrued and must reapply for provisional licensure under current requirements and submit recent continuing education hours (CEHs) as part of reapplication. - E. Continuing Education Requirements for Provisional Licensed Marriage and Family Therapists - 1.
+A provisional licensee must accrue 20 clock hours of continuing education by every renewal period every two years.
+Of the 20 clock hours of continuing education, one and a half clock hours must be accrued in ethics specific to marriage and family therapy and one and a half clock hours must be accrued in diagnosis (assessment, diagnosis, and treatment under the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) as published by the American Psychiatric Association on May 18, 2013).
+The required training in diagnosis, assessment, and treatment under the DSM-5 may be specific to a particular condition and/or may be general training in diagnosis, assessment, and treatment.
+A generic ethics course is not acceptable. - a.
+One continuing education hour (CEH) is equivalent to one clock hour. - b.
+Accrual of continuing education begins only after the date the license was issued. - c.
+CEHs accrued beyond the required 20 hours may not be applied toward the next renewal period.
+A provisional licensee renewal period runs November 1 to October 31, every two years.